JustiP3/blackjack/README.md

 ***OPEN ISSUES***

+-Revise display stats to use nested routes /players/1/statistics - index of games for this player /players/2/statistics

+-add button to delete each game
--Reset Statistics is not using RESTFUL routes
+-display totals at the top of screen then all games in descending order (newest to oldest) -Reset Statistics is not using RESTFUL routes
 -I want to delete all statistics associated with a player (player has many statistics) -currently the route is delete /statistics/:player_id, i use player_id to find all statistics associated and delete each